knomepasi/ubuntu-community-wordpress-theme/README.md

 ======================================

 A simple and beautiful theme inspired by the Ubuntu website and designed for Ubuntu community teams.
-Features responsive design and more.
+Features responsive design, support for RTL languages, customization of colors and more.

 [Screenshot of the theme](screenshot.png?raw=true)